CSCI-2349-F23/ps3/README.md

 tar czvf ps3.tgz ps3/
 ```

-Upload `ps3.tgz` to Canvas as your submission to this problem set.
+Scp `ps3.tgz` down to your own computer (demonstrated in the slides from a few weeks ago).
+Then upload `ps3.tgz` to Canvas as your submission to this problem set.

 **This problem set is due on Canvas by Tuesday, October 10, by 11:59pm Boston time.**